ShaunFChen/2020_FA_HPC/README.md

 **Portable batch system (PBS): schedular commands (Torque/Maui)**

-0. `usage`: display the current usage of the entire cluster
+0. `showuserjobs`: display the current usage of the entire cluster.
-0. `qstat`: show status of pbs batch jobs
-		`-f [job_id]`: Specifies that a full status display be written to standard out.
-		`-u [username]`: Specifies all of the user's job status.
+0. `sinfo`: view information about Slurm nodes and partitions.

+0. `sbatch -u [username]`: Request  jobs  or  job steps from a comma separated list of users.

-0. `qsub`: submit pbs job
+0. `sbatch`: submit pbs job
 		`-I`: Declares that the job is to be run "interactively".
 		`-l`: Defines the resources that are required by the job and establishes a limit to the amount of resource that can be consumed. i.e. `mem=4gb`, `walltime=4:00:00`, `nodes=1:ppn=1`.
 		`-M`: Declares the list of users to whom mail is sent by the execution server when it sends mail about the job.
 		`-m`: Defines the set of conditions under which the execution server will send a mail message about the job.
 The mail_options argument is a string which consists of either the single character "n", or one or more of the characters "a", "b", and "e". `a` mail is sent when the job is aborted by the batch system. `b`  mail is sent when the job begins execution. `e`  mail is sent when the job terminates.
 		`-N`: Declares a name for the job.
 		`-v`: Expands the list of environment variables that are exported to the job.
 The variable list is a comma separated list of strings of the form variable or variable=value.
-0. `qdel`:  delete pbs batch job
+0. `scancel`: used to signal or cancel jobs, job arrays or job steps.

 0. `module`: command interface to the Modules package
 		`av`: display all available modules